fluxcd/helm-operator/docs/helmrelease-guide/rollbacks.md

 !!! warning
-    When your chart requires a high non-default `timeout` value it is advised to increase the `teriminationGracePeriod` on the Helm Operator pod to not end up with a release in a faulty state due to the operator receiving a `SIGKILL` signal during an upgrade.
+    When your chart requires a high non-default `timeout` value it is advised to increase the `terminationGracePeriod` on the Helm Operator pod to not end up with a release in a faulty state due to the operator receiving a `SIGKILL` signal during an upgrade.